Roymuii/R-Visualization/README.md

-# Animation map of the unemployment rate in the United States
+# Animation map
+unemployment rate in the United States